 Are you stuck on how to properly clean and deodorize your fridge?

-Are you stuck on how to properly clean and deodorize your fridge?
 Use these three steps easy to overhaul this often overlooked area of the home, naturally without chemicals.

-But, I’ll be the first to admit cleaning the refrigerator is not on the top of my to do list!
+But, I’ll be the first to admit cleaning the refrigerator is not on the top of my to-do list!
 It’s one of those things most of us tend to put off until we just can’t stand it any longer.

 When is the best time to clean up and deodorize your fridge?

-I’ve found it’s best to deodorize and deep clean the fridge the day before or the day grocery shopping.
+I’ve found it’s best to deodorize and deep clean the fridge the day before or the day of grocery shopping.
 Essentially, when your fridge is the least full.
 Which benefits you in three ways:

-- It takes less time to clean a half empty fridge
+- It takes less time to clean a half-empty fridge

 - There’s less food store elsewhere while you’re cleaning